inglec/infernoballs/README.md

 #### Level 2

-Uses wordlist of two four-letter words concatenated.
+Uses wordlist of two four-letter words concatenated, referencing [this](https://xkcd.com/936/) XKCD comic.

-These are generated from Unix's `/usr/share/dicts/words/`.
+These words originate from Unix's `/usr/share/dicts/words/`.

 Hints:
 * In all words, the second four-letter word begins with an **uppercase** letter.

 #### Level 3

-5 character mask generated via `pwgen -A 5`.
+Uses wordlist generated from `pwgen -A 5`.

 Hints:
+* All words are exactly **5 characters** in length.
 * All words contains **at least** one vowel.
 * All words contains **exactly** one digit.
 * In each word, the digit is positioned at one of the **last three** indices.

 #### Level 4

-Words scraped from the [SCSS](https://www.scss.tcd.ie//) and [Trinity](https://www.tcd.ie/) websites.
+Uses wordlist scraped from the [SCSS](https://www.scss.tcd.ie//) and [Trinity](https://www.tcd.ie/) websites.

 Hints:
-* Can use [CeWL](https://github.com/digininja/CeWL/) to do this.
+* Can use [CeWL](https://github.com/digininja/CeWL/) to crawl websites for words.

 #### Level 5

-Submitty usernames can be cracked from the [SHA256 list](https://github.com/sftcd/cs7ns1/blob/master/assignments/practical5/TeamSelection.md) of students.
+Uses wordlist of Submitty usernames.

 Hints:
+* Submitty usernames can be cracked from the [SHA256 list](https://github.com/sftcd/cs7ns1/blob/master/assignments/practical5/TeamSelection.md) of students.
-* All student names can be [found](https://tcd.blackboard.com/webapps/blackboard/execute/displayEmail?navItem=email_select_students&course_id=_52594_1) on BlackBoard.
+* Alternatively, all student names can be [found](https://tcd.blackboard.com/webapps/blackboard/execute/displayEmail?navItem=email_select_students&course_id=_52594_1) on BlackBoard.

 #### Level 6